igor47/blog/_posts/2010-09-07-how-to-use-rvm-the-right-way.md

 $ bash < <( curl http://rvm.beginrescueend.com/releases/rvm-install-head )
 {% endhighlight %}

+(If there are > 1 users on your system wishing to use RVM, you may want to look into a [system-wide installation](http://rvm.beginrescueend.com/deployment/system-wide/))

 And then add what it says to `.bashrc`, `.bash_profile` or whatever you use.

 {% highlight bash %}